larspeterjeppesen/Backup_peers/README.md

 # Backup_peers
+This README discusses what this piece of software does, as well as my design choices in its implementation.

 ## What is this?
 This piece software is a backup tool I am writing for personal use.
 It's purpose is to transfer data from my android phone to my Ubuntu machine over my private wifi through a raspberry pi that I use as a router.